 Property right allocation

+The enduring truth is that people best protect what they own.
 There is no reason why government should be managing natural resources and the environment.
 As someone once said, if we put the government in charge of the Sahara Desert, in five years there'd be a shortage of sand.
 We have seen our forests looted most by those given the trust of preserving them.
 There is nothing better than private allocation of environmentally sensitive assets, to ensure their preservation.

+Experience has shown that, in caring for the land and water, private ownership is the best guarantee of conscientious stewardship, while the worst instances of environmental degradation have occurred under government control.
+By the same token, we also need the strong environmental protections to conserve natural resources.

+We will consider whether parts of the government’s enormous landholdings and control of water could be better used for economic purposes through private ownership, even as regulatory control ensures that the environment is maintained in a pristine condition.
+This will provide jobs to thousands of Indians.

-In terms of key principles, the issue involved is the establishment and clear definition of property rights that are easily defendable against invasion and transferable.
-Clearly defined and defendable property rights mean individuals aren't forced to accept pollution.
+We will establish clearly defined and transferable property rights in environmentally sensitive land and resources that maintain the environment in a pristine condition, including the protection of native flora and fauna.
+Clearly defined and defendable property rights also mean that individuals aren't forced to accept pollution.
 Decision makers with private ownership of resources directly bear the cost of their actions.
-Internalizing the costs of pollution by privatization, voluntary agreements and well defined rights is a far more efficient way to protect our resources, rights, and the environment.
+In this manner, by internalizing the costs of pollution by privatization, voluntary agreements and well defined rights can efficiently protect our resources and the environment.

 Strong regulatory regime

 In addition, stringent regulation (e.g. emission standards that force industry to innovate) will support the environment.
 This is particularly relevant to the preservation of wild life by allowing commercial harvesting of certain species under regulated conditions, which will reduce the pressure of poaching.
 A variety of modern tools of economic design will be used to allow markets to deliver a sustainable environment.

+It is possible that an environment regulation passes the cost benefit test but the cumulative imposition of numerous such regulations leads to a net loss to society and the environment.
+We will legislate to ensure the cumulative analysis of environmental regulations as part of cost benefit tests of any new regulation.
+The most powerful environmental policy is liberty.
+Liberty alone fosters scientific inquiry, technological innovation, entrepreneurship, and information exchange.
+Liberty must remain the core energy behind India’s environmental improvement.

 Converting national parks into regulated private spaces